datasharing-forbesignite/medical-data-universe/README.md

 ![Alt text](images/challenges.png)

-There exists many initiatives that aim to improve data sharing for COVID-19 at local, national, and international levels.
+There exists many notable initiatives that aim to improve sharing of medical data at local, national, and international levels.
+We compiled a list [here for reference](files/list-of-data-platforms.csv).
+We summarize the process to share/access data and incentives to share data.
 Yet, this hyper-fragmentation of efforts is challenging.
-A collaborative and open approach is much needed to allow researchers to access and use data and software to tackle challenges related to the disease.
-(TODO: add link to our sheet)
+A **collaborative and open approach** is much needed to allow researchers to access and use data and software to tackle challenges related to healthcare, especially in the context of COVID-19.

 (TODO: create doi for citations)